felix990302/imagesearch/README.md

 # DISCLAIMER

 this is a revision of https://github.com/drov0/python-imagesearch for use as a submodule in my project, all credits go to drov0
+My revision is structured so as to be suitable for inclusion as a sub-module

 ## Python-ImageSearch